tenaciousRas/ledwax-photon-firmware/README.md

 * "stripIndex": "int32" - current strip being controlled
 * "stripType": "int32" - type of (current) strip
 * "dispMode": "int32" - display mode of (current) strip
-* "modeColor": "string" - colors assigned to current mode of (current) strip
+* "modeColor": "string" - A a JSON array representing the colors assigned to current mode of (current) strip.
+For example, [FF, A5D5, 00].
-* "modeColorIdx": "int32" - current color being displayed of (current) strip
+* "modeColorIdx": "int32" - index of modeColor array currently displayed on the (current) strip
 * "brightness": "int32" - brightness of (current) strip
 * "fadeMode": "int32" - color transition mode of (current) strip
 * "fadeTime": "int32" - time spent on color transitions of (current) strip